apache/druid/docs/data-management/automatic-compaction.md

 * Tracked compaction task status to avoid re-compacting an interval repeatedly
 * Uses new Indexing State Fingerprinting mechanisms to store less data per segment in metadata storage

-To use compaction supervisors, the following configuration requirements must be met:

-* You must be using incremental segment metadata caching:
-  * `druid.manager.segments.useIncrementalCache` set to `always` or `ifSynced` in your Overlord and Coordinator runtime properties.
-    * See [Segment metadata caching](../configuration/index.md#metadata-retrieval) for full configuration documentation.

-* update the [compaction dynamic config](../api-reference/automatic-compaction-api.md#update-cluster-level-compaction-config) and set:
-  *  `useSupervisors` to `true` so that compaction tasks can be run as supervisor tasks
-  *  `engine` to `msq` to use the MSQ task engine as the compaction engine or to `native` (default value) to use the native engine.

 To use a compaction supervisor, submit the auto-compaction configuration as a supervisor spec.
 Set `type` to `autocompact` and include the auto-compaction config in the `spec`.

 To submit an automatic compaction task, you can submit a supervisor spec through the [web console](#manage-compaction-supervisors-with-the-web-console) or the [supervisor API](#manage-compaction-supervisors-with-supervisor-apis).